 Proxmox vs VMware in 2026: A Migration Playbook That Actually Works

 The “Proxmox curiosity” of 2023 has evolved into the “Proxmox mandate” of 2026.
-After two years of Broadcom’s portfolio “simplification”—which felt more like a hostage negotiation for mid-market IT—architects are no longer asking if they should move, but how to do it without losing their weekends.
+After two years of Broadcom’s portfolio “simplification” — which felt more like a hostage negotiation for mid-market IT — architects are no longer asking if they should move, but how to do it without losing their weekends.

 I’ve spent 15+ years watching hypervisor wars.
-The mistake most teams make is treating a Proxmox migration like a simple “V2V” task.
+The mistake most teams make is treating a Proxmox migration like a simple V2V task.
 It’s not.
-It’s a shift from a proprietary “black box” ecosystem to an open, Debian-based stack where you are finally back in the driver’s seat—but you’d better know how to drive a stick shift.
+It’s a shift from a proprietary black-box ecosystem to an open, Debian-based stack where you are finally back in the driver’s seat — but you’d better know how to drive a stick shift.

-The Snapshot Audit
+The Snapshot Trap

-- The Trap: A production VM running on a “delta” disk from a backup snapshot taken three years ago.
-The hypervisor is reading a 50-file chain.
+A production VM running on a delta disk from a backup snapshot taken three years ago is reading a 50-file chain.
+You cannot migrate a delta.
+You must Consolidate and Delete All snapshots in vSphere before the migration window opens.

 The Hardware Passthrough Trap

-- Real World Example: We had a client with a legacy license server keyed to a physical USB dongle passed through to a vSphere VM.
+Real World Example: A client with a legacy license server keyed to a physical USB dongle passed through to a vSphere VM.
+The migration blocked entirely until the dongle dependency was documented and the physical USB Bus ID and Vendor ID mapped to the Proxmox hardware tab.

 Figure 1: The “Safe Passage” Architecture.
 Note the physical separation of the Migration/Storage link from the Corosync heartbeat.